 The Landfill Tax (Amendment) Regulations 2009 and The Landfill Tax (Prescribed Landfill Site Activities) Regulations 2009 prescribe specific temporary uses of material at landfill sites eligible for landfill tax.
 Temporary uses may be credited back if later used in site restoration.
 Schedule 60 of the Finance Act 2009 establishes the regulatory environment for taxation of prescribed activities and enables information requirements.

-The Landfill Tax (Amendment) Regulations 2014 set the maximum credit a landfill site operator may claim against annual landfill tax liability (in respect of qualifying contributions made) as 5.1%.
+The Landfill Tax (Amendment) Regulations 2015 increase the maximum credit a landfill site operator may claim against annual landfill tax liability (in respect of qualifying contributions made) to 5.7%.

 Last Update: 07/01/2015

 Although not directly affected by the requirements of this legislation, the organisation disposes of much of the waste generated on site to landfill.
 They are therefore indirectly exposed to this tax via the rising costs charged by waste contractors of disposal to landfill.